 Step-3: Follow step-2 with few other areas.
 Try to start the fire from several places to spread the fire fast.

-Step-4: After you’ve ignited all the sections, use the Looft Lighter on the lit charcoals again.
+Step-4: After you’ve ignited all the sections, use the Looft lighter on the lit charcoal again.
 Re-spray for about 5 to 10 seconds per section.
-Hold your Looft Lighter about 6-inch away from the charcoal while doing this step.
+Hold your Looft lighter about 6-inch away from the charcoal while doing this step.